open-voice-interoperability/docs-archived/technical_committee_meeting_agenda.md

 -

 # 2021-01-22
-- Antrust statement and notice of recording (1 minute)
+- Antitrust statement and notice of recording (1 minute)
 - Review of the agenda, purpose and expectations for the meeting (2-minutes) -- D. Cundiff
 - Plan 2021 Overview, OVN -- J. Stine
 - Plan 2021: OVN Process